dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION_25MIN.md

 > **Presenter Notes:** **FINAL DEMO!** Show the order calculator with complex scenario (premium user, different countries).
 Demonstrate recommendations being instant.
 If technically feasible, briefly disconnect WiFi to show offline capability.
 This is where WebAssembly really shines - full business logic without server dependency.

-### Now You Can Decide: The Strategic Decision Framework
+### Now You Can Decide: The Decision Framework

-After witnessing the performance data, implementation complexity, and real-world success stories, here's your decision tree:
+After seeing all the evidence, here's your decision tree:

 **Choose WebAssembly When:**
 - 🎯 **Complex Business Logic** that needs consistency across platforms